Home » Malta airport transfers

 Transfer to | Taxi – Journey time | Shuttle – Journey time | Taxi (1-4 pax) – Price | Shuttle – Price (for 2) |

-Getting from Malta airport to Valletta takes around 20 minutes by car, under normal traffic circumstances.
+Getting from Malta Airport to Valletta takes around 20 minutes by car under normal traffic circumstances.
 You can easily opt for a direct bus route from the airport since most bus routes start and terminate at the capital city.
-However, with a taxi, you can actually get to Valletta city centre while buses stop outside the city’s gate.
+However, with taxis, you can actually get to Valletta city centre while buses stop outside the city’s gate.
 If you’re travelling with more than just a backpack, a taxi will be more practical.

-Getting to Sliema and St. Julian’s (neighbouring towns) takes around 20-25 minutes by car, but can take up to around 40-45 minutes by bus and up to 60 minutes with a shuttle bus.
+Getting to Sliema and St. Julian’s (neighbouring towns) takes around 20-25 minutes by car but can take up to around 40-45 minutes by public transport and up to 60 minutes with a shuttle bus.

 A taxi transfer will usually be the quickest and costs around €25.